Juan Boilero’s homoerotic artwork and what it says on homosexuality

 Born in Cuba and living in Germany, Juan Boilero’s artwork situates itself within the contemporary discussion on assigned male sexuality.
 Following a reductionist aesthetic, Boilero’s artworks show honest representations of the body through a homoerotic lens.

 Art history places a heavy focus on the representation of assigned female bodies, both in terms of their visual sexualisation and objectification (whether this be in alignment with that or a push against).
 It is not that bodies representing an assigned male are ignored - far from it.
 Rather, there needs to be more space within the art sphere for discussion on the erotic nature of such figures and homosexuality.

 Artvocate’s entrance into the Freedom of Identity movement allows for sexual identity to be signified as a point of individual expression as opposed to societal enforcement.
-Contemporary works, such as Boilero’s, aid in this messaging.
+Contemporary works and LGBTQ artists, such as Boilero’s, aid in this messaging.